LudiKha/Graphene/README.md

 # Quickstart

-For a quick start, Graphene comes with a Bootstrapping library and demo scene - it is **highly** recommended to start your new project using the demo scene and resources provided within this project.
+For a quick start, Graphene comes with a component library and [sample project][52a86b14] - it is **highly** recommended to start your new project using the demo scene and resources provided within this project.

+  [52a86b14]: https://github.com/LudiKha/Graphene-Sample-Project "Graphene Sample Project"

 #### 1: Constructing the hierarchy
 - Construct the high-level UI hierarchy, where each unique state is represented by a GameObject